moguzozcan/moguzozcan.github.io/_posts/2020-04-05-SSH-TLS-Mosh-Tmux-EternalTerminal.md

 **Library functions Vs System calls**

-Library functions are nothing but a functions written in some kind of software library, like a strlen() in C. There are two types of library functions: functions which do not call a system call and and the functions which do call a system call.
+**Library functions** are nothing but a functions written in some kind of software library, like a strlen() in C. There are two types of library functions: functions which do not call a system call and and the functions which do call a system call.
 For instance, fopen() is a library function, where is calls the open() system call underneath.

-The main difference of System calls is that, they reach to the system kernel.
+The main difference of **system calls** is that, they reach to the system kernel.
 For example socket() is a system call, it reaches to the kernel to be able to create a network socket.
 They are the entry points to the OS.
 [6]

 You can debug a library function whereas, it is impossible to debug the system calls.